Artificial intervertebral disc replacement – lumbar

 - The requested device is a non FDA–approved lumbar artificial intervertebral disc

-Examples of devices that have been approved by the U.S. Food and Drug Administration (FDA) for single level lumbar disc replacement include:
+Currently, there are 2 artificial lumbar discs that have been approved by the U.S. Food and Drug Administration (FDA) for single level lumbar disc replacement:

 - The ProDisc-L Lumbar : approved for use at levels L3-S1